the-full-stack/fsdl-text-recognizer/instructions/lab5.md

 ## W&B Setup

 First, let's set up W&B -- a little differently this time.
 Run `wandb init` inside of the `lab5` directory.
-For the team, choose `fsdl`, and for the project, name it `fsdl-text-recognizer-project`.
+For the team, choose `fsdl` as your "username or team" (it's a team), and name the project `fsdl-text-recognizer-project`.

 This will let us all share a project.
 We'll be able to see all of our runs, including network parameters and performance.

 ## IAM Dataset